 It's not an Adirondack vacation without a hike and Cobble just so happens to be a great one for families.
 At one mile round trip, this is a hike that won't take your family all day and it definitely won't tire the kids out too much.
-The trail itself is gradual and mostly flat, leading through fragrant forest to a truly gorgeous view of the High Peaks, including nearby Whiteface and Esther mountains, and Giant beyond.
-Families love this hike for it's moderateness, proximity to Wilmington and above all, the view.
+The trail itself is gradual and mostly flat, leading through fragrant forest to a truly gorgeous view of the High Peaks, including nearby Whiteface and Esther mountains, and those beyond.
+Families love this hike for it's moderateness, proximity to Wilmington, and, above all, the view.

 Jay Covered Bridge

 Once upon a time, covered bridges were found all over upstate New York and New England, most of them only one lane wide, although there are a few with two lanes and even a small pedestrian path.
 Bridges were covered to protect the wood structure from the elements, so that the bridge would last for many years.
 Today, covered bridges are increasingly rare, so we're extra lucky to have one right here in our backyard.

 In Jay, the covered bridge that crosses the Ausable River is a beautiful landmark and also makes for a fun family stop is the last covered bridge in northern New York.
 Restored in 2007, the bridge is a pretty spot for some memorable family photos and the park around the bridge is a scenic spot perfect for exploring.
 You'll find plenty of spots to sit and enjoy the view of the river, picnic tables, and easily accessible spots to dip your toes in the water or dunk yourself in and swim.
 Swimming at the bridge is a local tradition and one visit will make for some super special family memories.
 Bring your water wings!

 Whiteface Veterans' Memorial Highway